techgrounds/techgrounds-laminated-denim/06_Azure_3/06_completed_assignments/AZ-18_functionsContainersQueue.md

 Docker is a containerisation platform that can be used to develop, ship and run containers.
 Docker can run on a local machine, in server environments and the cloud.

 #### [Azure Functions](https://learn.microsoft.com/en-us/training/modules/describe-azure-compute-networking-services/6-functions)
 Azure Functions is a serverless compute option that is activated by events.
 Instead of maintaining a VM or container, an event wakes the function and executes the underlying code.
 Upon completion, the compute resources are deallocated.
 Azure Functions supports stateless or stateful functionality.
 By default, Functions is stateless; it behaves as if it is restarted each time it activates.
-With stateful functionality enabled, it uses a context to track prior activity.
+With stateful functionality enabled, it uses context to track prior activity.

 Its primary benefits are no VM management, autoscaling and a consumption based model.
 Functions contains many input-output bindings, making it ideal for background tasks that execute when specific events trigger.